botpress/docs/docs/channels/messenger.md

       "enabled": true
     },
     "externalUrl": "https://bot.botpress.com",

 ```

 -   Restart Botpress Server to reload the configuration

 ### Individual Chatbot Configuration

 Edit `data/bots/<YOUR_BOT_ID>/bot.config.json`.
 In the `messaging.channels.messenger` section write this configuration :

 -   `accessToken` has to be set to your page access token.
 To obtain this token
     -   Go to products in your Facebook App Dashboard's left sidebar.
     -   Add Messenger; you should see it added to the left sidebar.
     -   Select settings under the sidebar menu item.
     -   Add a Facebook page you manage to your App.
     -   You should see a generate token button.
 Click and copy that token to the json file.
 -   `enabled` has to be set to `true`
 -   `appSecret`.
 You will find this value on your Facebook App page.
     -   Go to Settings then Basic.
 Click show and get your app secret.
 -   `verifyToken`.
 A secret random string.
-See the [webhook](#Facebook Webhook) section for details on how to configure your Webhook.
+See the [webhook]\(#Facebook Webhook) section for details on how to configure your Webhook.

 Your `bot.config.json` should look like this :

 ```json

 {
   // ... other data
   "messaging": {